sharmaeklavya2/auto-index/readme.md

 * To exclude an automatic index from being created in a directory, place a `.noindex` file in that directory.
+This is useful if you created index.html manually and don't want auto-index to overwrite it.
-* To exclude a directory from being visible in an index, set its read permission for others (`S_IROTH`) to false.
+* To exclude a file/directory from being visible in an index, set its read permission for others (`S_IROTH`) to false.
+This is useful if you want to prevent others from finding out about the existence of a file/directory.

 ### Credits